anjensan/knitty/README.md

 Knitty is a library for declarative definitions of how data should be computed and what dependencies exist between different pieces.
 Knitty assigns data computation functions to qualified keywords.
 Each such function explicitly declares all needed dependencies (also keywords).
-A user provides the initial data set as a map and requests what keys should be added — Knitty takes care of the rest: builds a dependency graph, checks for cycles, resolves [manifold.deferred](https://github.com/clj-commons/manifold/blob/master/doc/deferred.md), memoizes all values, applies tracing and profiling.
+A user provides the initial data set as a map and requests what keys should be added — Knitty takes care of the rest: builds a dependency graph, checks for cycles, resolves deferred, memoizes all values, applies tracing and profiling.

 ```clojure
 (ns user